AdamHutchison/laravel-mq-manager/README.md

     });
 ```

-## Automatic Messaging For Models
+## Automatic Messaging For Models Events

 MQ Manager includes functionality that allows messages to be automatically sent to the
 when a model is created, updated or deleted.
-Simply add the `MQManager\ModelTraits\ModelTraits\SendsMQMessages`
+Simply add the `MQManager\Events\ModelTraits\SendsMQMessages`
 to any model that you wish messages to be broadcast for.

 ```php